barmalei/zebkit/src/jekyll/docs.ui.web.md

 ```

-More impressive example is __scrolling HTML element with zebkit UI scroll panel component__.
-In this case the HTML element is scrolled with virtual, rendered on HTML canvas scrolls !
+More impressive example is __scrolling of HTML element with zebkit UI scroll panel component__.
+In this case the HTML element is scrolled with virtual, rendered on HTML canvas scrollbars !

 {% include zsample.html canvas_id='webSample1' title='Scroll HTML element with zebkit scroll panel' description=description %}